manisuec/study/setup-ESLint-and-Flow-in-VS-Code.md

 For more information and configuration settings refer [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)

 ## Flow Setup
+Flow is a static type checker for JavaScript code.
 Flow should be setup per project for best performance.
 Install flow-bin using npm

 **npm install flow-bin --save-dev**